veracioux/website/README.md

 # Some things that should be kept in mind

-- For greater maintainability and migratability, all ports are not hardcoded in files (where possible).
+- For greater maintainability and migratability, ports are not hardcoded in files (where possible).
 Instead they are taken from the environment.
 The most notable example is `nginx.conf` where variables are baked into the target file using `envsubst`.
 To avoid conflicts with nginx's own variables,